walder/Skynet-IADS/skynet-iads-source/README_source.md

 ### Point defence
 You must use a point defence SAM that can engage HARM missiles.
 Can be used to protect SAM sites or EW radars.
 See [point defence](#point-defence) for information what this does:

+If you want the point defences to coordinate their HARM defence then you can add multiple SAM sites in to one group. **This is the only place where you should add multiple SAM sites in to one group in Skynet**.
+Let's assume you have two SA-15 units defending a radar.
+If the SA-15 units are in separate groups they will both fire at the same HARM inbound.
+However if they are in the same group and multiple HARMS are inbound they will each pick a separate HARM to engage.

 ```lua
 --first get the SAM site you want to use as point defence from the IADS:
 local sa15 = redIADS:getSAMSiteByGroupName('SAM-SA-15')
 --then add it to the SAM site it should protect:
 redIADS:getSAMSiteByGroupName('SAM-SA-10'):addPointDefence(sa15)
 ```
-If you want the point defences to coordinate their HARM defence then you can add multiple SAM sites in to one group. **This is the only place where you should add multiple SAM sites in to one group in Skynet**.
-Lets assume you have two SA-15 units defending a radar.
-If the SA-15 units are in separate groups they will both fire at the same HARM inbound.
-However if they are in the same group and multiple HARMS are inbound they will each pick a separate HARM to engage.

 Will prevent the EW radar or SAM site from going dark if a HARM is inbound.
 Conditions are HARM saturation level is not reached and the point defence has ammo left.
 Default state is false:
 ```lua